 If you are caring for your relative and foresee it will be longer than a few weeks, you may want to establish legal standing so that you are able to protect the child, provide some stability and be able to make medical and educational decisions for the child.
 One way relatives can pursue legal standing is through guardianship, depending on the specific circumstances of your situation*.

-In Clark County, guardianship cases are handled by Family Court- a division of the Eighth Judicial District.
-The laws governing guardianship are covered in Chapter 159 of the Nevada Revised Statues.
+In Nevada, the laws governing guardianship are covered in Chapter 159 of the Nevada Revised Statues.

 What is guardianship?
 A guardian is one person agreeing to be responsible for another person, another person and their estate, or another person’s estate.
 A guardianship of the person allows the legal guardian the ability to make legal decisions regarding schooling, medical care, religion and other aspects of day-to-day life.